cleavetv/unity-framework/Docs/SceneViewObject.md

 The SceneView is the abstract class of which you will derive your SceneView implementations from.

-SceneView contains an accessible instance of [SceneObjectData](SceneObjectDataObject.md) named `SceneObjects` to use for populationg with your Scene space's related objects.
+SceneView contains an accessible instance of [SceneObjectData](SceneObjectDataObject.md) named `SceneObjects` for populating with your Scene space's related objects.

 SceneView in combination with the [SceneManager](SceneManagerObject.md) takes care of handling the tasks related to implementing the various available [Interfaces](Interfaces.md) in the framework.